Longwood Gardens: Experience a World Apart

 Something very special is in store at Longwood Gardens...

-Upon returning to the city, attendees will be taken to a reception in honor of landscape architect Harriet Pattison at The Harvey and Irwin Kroiz Gallery at The Architectural Archives of the University of Pennsylvania, School of Design.
-Ms. Pattison worked with architect Louis Kahn on the Kimbell Museum in Fort Worth, TX, and Four Freedoms Park in New York City.
-At the reception, rare original drawings done by Pattison and Kahn for those two projects will be on display.
+Following the excursion, attendees will have the opportunity to attend a reception (separate registration required) in honor of landscape architect Harriet Pattison at The Harvey and Irwin Kroiz Gallery at The Architectural Archives of the University of Pennsylvania, School of Design.
+Ms. Pattison worked with architect Louis Kahn on the Kimbell Museum in Fort Worth, Texas, and Four Freedoms Park in New York City.
+At the reception, rare original drawings made by Pattison and Kahn for those two projects will be on display.

 Refund Policy: Cancellations and Refunds will be granted according to the following schedule:

 - Up to two (2) weeks in advance: 90% (Deduction represents administrative processing fees)

 - Less than two (2) weeks in advance but up to seven (7) days prior: 70%

 - No refunds will be made for cancellations seven (7) days prior to event

 - No refunds will be made for “No Shows” (a person who registers for a program but who does not cancel registration or attend the program).

 - Refunds will be processed as they are received or after the conclusion of the program, depending on the program date and when cancellation occurs.
 Refunds may take five to seven business days to process